splunk/splunk-operator/docs/CustomResources.md

 ```

 ### A BestEffort QoS Class example:
 With no requests or limits values set for CPU and memory, the QoS class is set to BestEffort.
-As the Splunk Operator sets the default values for resources when you don’t provide any values for the CPU/Mem resources, so the BestEffort QoS is not a viable option with Splunk Operator.
+The BestEffort QoS is not recommended for use with Splunk Operator.

 ### Pod Resources Management